openconnectivityfoundation/raml2doc/README.md

  the file entities.py needs to be replaced with the supplied version. the file parser.py needs to be replaced with the supplied version.

 note that the pyramloic directory contains these changes.
+- this needs unipath installed though, which is included in install.py

 - jsonschema
 pip install jsonschema